How to Control High Cholesterol Naturally

 Give up smoking

-The use of tobacco products lowers levels of good cholesterol, increasing the risk of blood clots.
-Smokers also tend to have serious problems like atherosclerosis, heart attacks, and strokes.
+Tobacco lowers good cholesterol, increasing the risk of blood clots.
+Smokers also tend to have serious health problems like heart attacks, and strokes.

-Avoid excessive alcohol consumptionExcess alcohol consumption increases the levels of triglycerides in the blood and makes heavy drinkers more prone to cardiovascular diseases.
-People who drink in moderation have a lower risk of these problems.
+Avoid excessive alcohol consumptionExcess alcohol consumption increases the levels of triglycerides in the blood.
+This makes heavy drinkers more prone to cardiovascular diseases.
+Thus, people who drink in moderation have a lower risk of these problems.

-Regular physical activity helps increases the levels of good cholesterol, while eliminating the bad stuff.
-Experts recommend at least 30 minutes of exercise per day, five days a week.
-Obviously those who exercise longer will see greater benefits.
+Regular exercise helps to increase good cholesterol while getting rid of the bad stuff.
+Experts advise 30 minutes a day, five days a week.
+Obviously, those with longer workouts will see greater benefits.

 Get rid of junk food